simonhw/beekeeping/README.md

 ![Short Descriptions screenshot](assets/images/readme/section-short-descriptions-call-to-action.PNG)

 #### The Courses page
 - The first section lists the two different levels of courses offered.
 Beginner courses are listed first with information on the duration and times the courses start.
 An overview of the structure of the courses follows with distinct boxes listing upcoming courses.
-Courses that are sold out are still shown on this page to convey to the user that there is already interest and that they should not delay in booking their place.
+The most recent sold out courses at each level are still shown on this page to convey to the user that there is already interest and that they should not delay in booking their place.
 The Intermediate course information is presented next with the same structure as described above.
+These sections will be updated as time goes on to keep user up to date with availibility.

 ![Upcoming Courses screenshot](assets/images/readme/section-courses.PNG)